mtimmerm/dfalex/README.md

 Requirements
 ------------

 DFALex needs Java 8 or better.
 No special libraries are required.
-Just grab the source in src/ or a jar from bin/.
-There won't be any official releases until more tests and examples are added.
+The latest release is in the releases tab, or you can grab the very latest source (new features that might be broken!) from src/.

 If you want to run the tests, you'll need JUnit4.